Sebasberacu/Football-History-ChatBot/README.md

 ## Get Started

-To run this project you have to create a python virtual environment.
+To run this project for the first time you have to create a python virtual environment.
 To do this just execute the corresponding script:

 * For Windows execute the script `init-venv-windows.sh`.
 * For Mac or Linux execute the script `init-venv-mac-linux.sh`.